 It should also be noted that not only was Steve an accomplished car builder, but also an excellent photographer and a promoter of the first order; all of which helped ensure huge success for “The Uncertain-T”.

-This is a scoop!
-Nobody has ever asked Steve about this, but his meticulous bookkeeping showed that the entire project cost over $15,000 from start to finish, including the large garage workshop that he had to build and outfit, a custom ugly trailer, 2 larger cameras for publicizing the “T”, 2 custom paint jobs, a second set of rear tires and rims, and so on.
-When you think of $15,000, it was a lot of money at the time, but in perspective, that’s only $3,000 per year.
-Steve’s family was poor, and his father died soon after he started creating “The Uncertain-T”, so he worked many different jobs, including building homes as a Journeyman Carpenter in the exploding housing market in the San Fernando Valley.
+Nobody had previously asked Steve about this, but his meticulous bookkeeping showed that the entire project cost over $15,000 from start to finish, including the large garage workshop that he had to build and outfit, a custom ugly trailer, 2 large format professional cameras for publicizing the “T”, 2 custom paint jobs, a second set of rear tires and rims, and so on.
+When you think of $15,000, it was a lot of money at the time, representing an average investment of $3,000 per year during the build.
+Steve’s family was just getting by then, and his father died soon after he started creating “The Uncertain-T”, so he worked many different jobs, including building homes as a journeyman carpenter in the exploding housing market in the San Fernando Valley.

 The following newspaper story offers some nice information and insight into “The Uncertain-T” phenomenon at that time.

 Steve says that it was a prank, that he most certainly didn’t place the ad.
 Everybody must have guessed this, because absolutely no replies were received.